Divya0214-codes/Data-Cleaning-and--Preliminary-Analysis-with-R/README.md

      ├── Moderate Missingness ──→ Statistical Imputation
      │
      └── Very High Missingness ──→ Feature Extraction / Removal

-🧹 Advanced Missing-Value Treatment
+#🧹 Advanced Missing-Value Treatment
 Age
 Instead of using only the global median, missing ages are estimated using passenger characteristics such as:
 Pclass + Sex

-This provides a more structured imputation strategy.
+This provides a more structured imputation strategy Embarked

-Embarked

 Only two values are missing.
 The mode is used for replacement.
 Cabin
 Because Cabin contains a very high percentage of missing observations, the project extracts a useful indicator:
 CabinKnown
 This preserves information about whether cabin information was available.

-🔁 Duplicate Detection
+#🔁 Duplicate Detection

-Duplicate records are checked before analysis.
+Duplicate records are checked before analysis. sum(duplicated(data))

-sum(duplicated(data))

 If duplicate observations exist, they are removed to avoid bias in statistical calculations.

-📈 Advanced Outlier Detection
+#📈 Advanced Outlier Detection

 Outliers are detected using the Interquartile Range method.

 Formula
 IQR = Q3 - Q1
 Lower Bound = Q1 - 1.5 × IQR
 Upper Bound = Q3 + 1.5 × IQR

 Analyzed variables:
 Age
 Fare
 SibSp
 Parch
 The analysis identifies potential extreme observations, particularly in Fare.

-💰 Robust Outlier Treatment
+#💰 Robust Outlier Treatment

 Instead of automatically deleting extreme observations, Fare values are treated using percentile capping.
 The upper threshold is based on the 99th percentile.

 This approach:
 Retains observations
 Reduces extreme-value influence
 Prevents unnecessary data loss
 Maintains dataset size

-🧬 Feature Engineering
+#🧬 Feature Engineering

 Feature engineering converts existing information into more useful analytical variables.
 FamilySize
 FamilySize = SibSp + Parch + 1
 IsAlone